Test Case Scheduling¶

-Flow state: This traffic light icon depicts how that flow is currently executing, red when the corresponding Alyvix bot is operating in a session, and green during a Waiting Period (see below), and gray when Alyvix Server is attempting to connect to the session
+Flow state: This traffic light icon depicts how that flow is currently executing, red when the corresponding Alyvix bot is operating in a session, green during a Waiting Period (see below), and gray when Alyvix Server is attempting to connect to the session

 Session state: The icon here depicts how the session is set to progress, as managed by the actions at the left of the screen